CRAIGS KIWISAVER SCHEME FAQS

 If you are already in a job, you can also join.
 Choose a KiwiSaver Scheme of your preference or let your employer know you want to opt in.
 You have three months to select your preferred KiwiSaver scheme, then you are enrolled in one of the default providers’ schemes.

-If 12 months or more have passed since Inland Revenue or a KiwiSaver scheme received your first contribution, you can take a break from making KiwiSaver contributions (a contributions holiday).
-Your contributions holiday can last between 3 months and 5 years.
-There is no limit to the number of times you can take a contributions holiday.
+If 12 months or more have passed since Inland Revenue or a KiwiSaver scheme received your first contribution, you can take a break from making KiwiSaver contributions (known as a Savings Suspension).
+Your Savings Suspension can last between 3 months and 1 year.
+There is no limit to the number of times you can take a Savings Suspension.

 If you are Self-employed